MasterChef (American TV series): Earlier American adaptation

 West 175 Productions produced an earlier American adaptation, MasterChef USA, broadcast on PBS from 2000 to 2001.
 The series format was based directly on BBC's MasterChef and lasted 28 episodes over two seasons.
-It was hosted by British chef Gary Rhodes, who hosted the UK version of MasterChef in 2001.
+It was hosted by British chef Gary Rhodes, who hosted the British version of MasterChef in 2001.

 Kitchenware

 In 2011, Reveille Productions and Shine TV, announced licensing deals with kitchenware manufacturers The Cookware Company, Triple Loop Housewares, Global Knives, and Kidsline to produce MasterChef-branded cookware, including stainless steel pans, knives, kitchen appliances, and children's cooking sets.
 The branded products were given to contestants on the television show to use during challenges.
 The show changed its branding in 2013 to reflect its expanded focus on consumer products in addition to the television shows.
 In 2018, Shine America hired Brand Central as their licensing agency, and more branded products, including barbecue tools from Unibrands and children's cooking sets from Wicked Cool Toys, were announced.